How to Write a WINNING Resume in 2024 | Your Ultimate CV Guide for Singaporeans

-If you’re coming into the workforce as a fresh graduate, or have fewer than 5 years of experience, keep your CV within 2 pages.
+If you’re coming into the workforce with less than 5 years of experience, keep your CV within 2 pages.

 How to Write a Resume

-This was John’s original CV, which he sent to us for Free CV Feedback.
+This was our client, John’s, original CV, which he sent to us for Free CV Feedback.

-This CV had an issue though – it wasn’t getting John interviews to those senior positions he was gunning for.
+While the above CV was neat and organised, it wasn’t getting the client interviews to the top positions he was gunning for.

 This is what his WINNING resume looks like now: